Contact us for more information on taking your business to the next level by choosing Ontario, California:

 - Businesses in the FTZ are also eligible to receive direct delivery, so that containers are brought directly to the businesses’ distribution center in the FTZ, as opposed to being held at the Port.

 - All inspections of containers are done in the FTZ instead of at the Port, which can save on rental fees at the Port.

 My business is located in the City of Ontario.
 Does the zone apply to my business?

 Yes!
 All businesses located in Ontario can activate within the Foreign Trade Zone.
-In one section of the city – the California Commerce Center – businesses have the added benefit of being located in what is called a “sub-zone.”
-Businesses located in the sub-zone are eligible for a lower annual fee of $7,750 compared to the $10,000 annual fee applied to all other businesses.
+In one section of the city – the California Commerce Center – businesses have the added benefit of being located in what is called a “magnate site.”
+Businesses located in the magnate site are eligible for a lower annual fee of $7,750 compared to the $10,000 annual fee applied to all other businesses.

 My business imports less than 50 containers a year.
 Is participation in the FTZ worth my investment?

 Not at this time.
 However, if you think business will be growing in the next two years, you are encouraged to reach out now to the City of Ontario to determine whether starting the application process now makes sense.